Nature is Pregnant with Possibility – The Doctrine of Satkāryavāda

 Also, the desire being the cause.

 Finally, the fifth idea that is contrary to Satkāryavāda is noted here as the ability of our desire to produce something new.
-This is similar to everything being possible everywhere, with one limitation, namely that the effect is not produced due to randomness (as in the previous case), but due to our desire.
+This is similar to everything is possible everywhere, with one limitation, namely that the effect is not produced due to randomness (as in the previous case), but due to our desire.
 This idea is employed in John von Neumann’s interpretation of quantum theory in which a ‘choice’ selects a possibility from the infinite sea of possibilities.
 The distinction is that the choice lies in the observer, and the possibility is matter.
 Thus, a soul-matter separation is necessary for this doctrine to be true.

 We can illustrate the contrast to Satkāryavāda as follows.
 Suppose we say that that a knife is just a material instrument, and it can be used to either cut vegetables, or tighten a screw, or hurt somebody.
 All these differences in effects are simply the byproducts of our desire, and they don’t exist a priori in the knife itself.
 The Satkāryavāda doctrine would instead say that the knife internally holds all these possibilities eternally, and they are occasionally manifest.
 So, in the former case, the desire creates an effect from the knife, and in the latter case, the desire manifests a preexisting possibility from the knife.
 The Sāñkhya claim is that the possibility of being used to cut vegetables, to tighten a screw, to hurt somebody, and infinite other use cases, are objectively present in the knife.
 Our desire only ‘selects’ one of these possibilities, and doesn’t ‘create’ them.

 But, at this juncture, the question arises: if our desire is manifesting something from prakriti, then our body must stop working when we go to sleep, because obviously at that time we are not making any choices.
 So, how can prakriti keep digesting food, the body can keep breathing, etc. even when we don’t make a choice?
-And the answer to that problem is that prakriti is itself capable of producing the possibility because there is innate choice within prakriti.
+And the answer to that problem is that prakriti is itself capable of producing the possibility because there is an innate choice within prakriti.
 So, the prakriti is not inert material ‘stuff’.
 She is rather a conscious person.

 Thus, without rejecting the matter-soul distinction, we must now say that there is a desire by which things are happening, but that desire in the soul is being fulfilled by the desire in the prakriti to allow the soul to enjoy the material world.
-Likewise, nature produces the world based on Her desire, but directed by God’s desire.
+Likewise, nature produces the world based on Her desire but directed by God’s desire.
 Hence, the power of God’s will need not be rejected, but that will power is not the only cause.
 Finally, everywhere, always, everything is possible is not rejected, but it is also subject to the will in God and His Sakti.